code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/cs-principles.md

 * Commit to participating in the full, year-long professional learning program
 * Work with their school administration to ensure that this course will be offered on the school's 2018-19 master schedule
 * Support the recruitment and enrollment of a diverse group of students in the course, representative of the school's student population
 * Teach the course in a school served by one of Code.org's Regional Partners.
-To find out if your area is served by one of our Regional Partners, please visit our  [Regional Partner Map](https://code.org/educate/professional-learning-partner/partners).
+To find out if your area is served by one of our Regional Partners, please see our  [Regional Partner Map](#locations).

 Not sure if this is the right Code.org program for you?
 [Check out our program recommendations](/files/PL-Program-for-Me.pdf) to determine the best fit for your teaching situation.